 Because Essure was approved by the FDA under its pre-market approval procedure, it is preempted under federal law.
 That hasn’t stopped dozens of women from filing lawsuits against Bayer, alleging the company failed to warn women of the potential risks associated with the product.

-If you are someone you love has had the Essure device implanted and experienced any adverse side effects, contact the Hood National Law Group today for a free case evaluation.
+If you are someone you love has had the Essure device implanted and experienced any adverse side effects, contact National Injury Help today for a free case evaluation.
 To see if you qualify, use the form on the right-hand side of your screen or call us at 1-800-214-1010.